luk6xff/luk6xff.github.io/content/posts/cpp_proj_template.md

 *Table 1: Comparison of Docker, LXC, and OCI*

-## Setting Up Docker for C/C++ Development
+## Setting Up Docker for C/CPP Development

-Setting up Docker for C/C++ development involves installing Docker on your development machine, understanding the basics of Dockerfile for defining the development environment, and creating a Docker image tailored for C/C++ development.
+Setting Up Docker for C/CPP Development involves installing Docker on your development machine, understanding the basics of Dockerfile for defining the development environment, and creating a Docker image tailored for C/C++ development.

-**Installing Docker on Your Development Machine:**
+### Installing Docker on Your Development Machine

 First, you need to install Docker on your development machine.
 There are different ways to install Docker, depending on your operating system.